This paleo apple crisp has a delicious apple and cinnamon filling topped with a coconut and almond crumble. It is certainly a must-try dessert.

-- Once the apple is cooked, place into an ovenproof 8×8 pan.
+- Once the apple is cooked, place it into an ovenproof 8×8 pan.

-- Add the topping on top of the apple making sure you cover the apple completely.
+- Add the topping over the apple.
+Make sure you cover the apple completely.

 - Place into the oven and cook for 15-20 minutes or until the crumble is golden brown.

-- Cooking the apples perfectly can be a bit difficult as they will continue to cook further in the oven.
-If you like them to tender, then I recommend only cooking them in a pot for 5-10 minutes to avoid overcooking.
-A knife should be able to cut in easily, but the apple shouldn’t mush.
+- Cooking the apples can be a bit difficult as they will continue to cook further in the oven.
+If you like them tender, I recommend only cooking them in a pot for five to ten minutes to avoid overcooking.
+A knife should be able to cut easily, but the apple should not mush.

-- You can even try cooking this apple crisp in the slow cooker instead.
-It's the perfect cooking method if you want to do other things while it cooks.
+- You can even try cooking this apple crisp in the slow cooker.
+It is the perfect cooking method if you want to do other things while this dessert is cooking.